LeaoMartelo2/LogNest/README.md

 - Added new Macros for disabling a log level entirely

-you can disable any log level with:
+you can now disable any log level with:

 ```c
 #define LOGNEST_DISABLE_TRACE